idogewallet/idoge-linux/README.md

-# iDoge Linux
+# iDoge Linux by Sreehari
-Author: Sreehari SreeDoS
 This is the iDoge dogecoin wallet for linux.
 To use it, all you need to do is clone the repository, compile the server, and run it!